 Its newer leaves on top are quite often a medium to dark green shade with the older lower leaves being almost a dusty silver/green color.

-The queen palm tree prefers an acid to neutral pH in the soil.
+The queen palm tree prefers an acid to neutral pH in the soil to grow properly.
 It is only slightly drought and salt tolerant.

-It is a medium to fast grower that will reward you with an even faster growth rate if fed and watered regularly.
+It is a medium to fast grower that will reward you with an even faster growth rate if fed with a quality palm fertilizer and watered regularly.

 If any drought conditions are starting to set up don’t wait to water this tropical beauty, it’s not worth the risk in slowing it down.